occiware/james-cassandra/README.md

 # james-cassandra
-Recipes for Apache James server mail.
+This Roboconf recipe allows to deploy a dockerized version of James server mail with Cassandra.